-This page provides professionals will the tools and the right guidance to identify the risks and signs of sexual abuse and to support victims and those affected by C This page aims to provide professionals will the tools and the right guidance to identify the risks and signs of sexual abuse and to support victims and those affected by CSA.
+This page provides professionals with the tools and the right guidance to identify the risks and signs of sexual abuse and to support victims and those affected by CSA.
+This page aims to provide professionals will the tools and the right guidance to identify the risks and signs of sexual abuse and to support victims and those affected by CSA.

 - Child Sexual Abuse and Exploitation, understanding risk and vulnerability – review looking at risk indicators and protective factors for Child Sexual Abuse and Exploitation.
 Carried out by Coventry University on behalf of the Early Intervention Foundation, and funded by the Home Office

 - National institute for Health and Care Excellence – various links to useful research on CSA

 - Parents Protect – an information and resources website which aims to raise awareness about child sexual abuse, answer questions and give adults the information, advice, support and facts, they need to help protect children